Working with Injuries or Physical Limitations? An Invitation to Deepen Your Yoga Practice

 - Learn a tremendous amount about your body and yoga.
 Because the stakes are higher, you’re more present, focused, and motivated to pay attention.

-- Honor and respect the needs of your body and let go of expectations not in line with those needs.
+- Honor and respect the needs of your body and let go of expectations that are not in line with those needs.

 - Observe your reaction to your limitations.
 This can often involve an emotional or psychological component like frustration, blaming yourself, the arising of old, familiar feelings of weakness or vulnerability, or feeling that there is something inherently wrong with you.
 You evolve in practice by recognizing all this, seeing it, experiencing it, and still choosing to continue on, practicing appropriately and with compassion toward yourself.